codiceSpaghetti/FederatedDBSCAN/README.md

 # DMML_FederatedDBSCAN
-This repository contains a project that implements the DBScan clustering algorithm in a federated way.
-The goal of this project is to enable distributed clustering of data across multiple devices or nodes in a decentralized network, while preserving the privacy of the individual data points.
+This repository contains a project that **implements the DBScan clustering algorithm in a federated way**.
+The goal of this project is to enable **distributed clustering** of data across multiple devices or nodes in a decentralized network, while **preserving the privacy** of the individual data points.
 The implementation is based on the original DBScan algorithm, but has been adapted to work in a federated setting.

 Please, check the [Presentation](Project_Presentation.pdf) for a complete view.